sisoe24/Nuke-Tools/README.md

 A bunch of Nuke related operations that will facilitate writing code for Nuke.

 > This is a companion extension for: www.placeholder.com.
-While some features will still work like launch executable etc, other will require the Server to be initialized inside Nuke.
+Some features will work only when the Nuke server is active.

 ## Features